prgshare/KKRFacialAffectReader/README.md

 ## How to use
 Currently, KKR-FAR works only on 64-bit Windows (Windows 10 or later).

+**KKR-FER was updated on March 7, 2025.**
-Windows binary of KKR-FAR can be found [here](http://mmde.is.kit.ac.jp/files/KKR-FER.zip) (We are preparing to provide source codes of KKR-FER).
+The latest Windows binary of KKR-FAR can be found [here](http://mmde.is.kit.ac.jp/files/dl.php?download=2) (We are preparing to provide source codes of KKR-FER).
+The new version of KKR-FER requires two model files for the estimation of valence and arousal.
+The original version of KKR-FER (requires a single model file) is still available from [here](http://mmde.is.kit.ac.jp/files/dl.php?download=1).

 Because KKR-FAR depends on [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace), the following materials are required: